trxxxxkov/chxxxxbot/README.md

 │   │   ├── callbacks.py        # Inline keyboards events
 │   │   ├── hidden_cmds.py      # Commands that aren't visible in Telegram interface
 │   │   ├── other_upds.py       # Payment updates
-│   │   ├── privileged_cmds.py  # Commands that are available only for bot owner and privileged users
+│   │   ├── privileged_cmds.py  # Commands that are available only for bot owner
 │   │   └── public_cmds.py      # Commands that are shown in Telegram interface
 │   ├── templates/       # Directory for documentation and keyboards templates │   │   ├── bot_menu.py  # Dict structure that store Telegram Bot Menu commands